What 30-something Singaporeans fear most about their finances

 With the cost of living steadily increasing year on year, a big fear you may have is whether you are able to retire comfortably.
 While your CPF savings is meant to cushion your retirement finances, it might not be enough.
 Putting aside some money each month for something that seems so far away may not be on top of your to-do list.
 After all, there are other more pressing financial obligations to meet.
 But having enough money for your retirement is probably a niggling fear at the back of your mind that surfaces once in a while.

 Solution: CPF Life has an annuity scheme that disburses a monthly payout of between $700 and $750 if you have the Basic Retirement Fund of $83,000 in your Retirement Account by 65.
 But if you think that the amount is not enough for enjoying your golden years, there are other ways to start building that nest egg.
 Savings and Investment-linked Plans allow you to put aside some money so that you can receive guaranteed monthly cash benefits during a selected payout period.
 There are also Whole Life Insurance Plans that give you yearly cash payouts while protecting you against death and total and permanent disability.
-Easily find out which life insurance and savings are best suited to your needs with our digital advisor, askSage.
+Easily find out which life insurance and savings are best suited to your needs by connecting with an advisor today.

 Having financial fears is common at all stages of life but you can easily overcome these fears with careful planning.
 Income helps you fear less with its comprehensive range of insurance and savings plans that are aimed at helping you plan for your future so that you can have peace of mind today.